KoalasinTraffic/KoalasinTraffic.github.io/spd/_tower/fire.md

 * AI: Targets enemies that are not burning first.

-* Burn effect: Struck enemies will take additional burning damage over time for 2 seconds.
-If burned by towers of different strengths, the largest burn damage will be used for DoT and its duration will be refreshed.
+* Burn effect: Hit enemies takes additional burning DoT.
+If burned by towers of different strengths, the largest burn damage will be used for DoT and its duration will be refreshed for its maximum amount.

-After evolving, the fire tower DoT will last 4 seconds.
+  * At level 1, burn time is 2 seconds.
+  * At level 4, burn time is 3 seconds.
+  * At level 7, burn time is 4 seconds.
+  * At level 8, burn time is 5 seconds.

+At all levels, the burn effect can spread when the target dies only if there's a close enemy nearby and if there's still remaining burn time on the dying target.

 # Base Stats Before Power Up